Ministry in a Secular Age: Sharing in the Experience of the Ministering God after a Pandemic

 How has the vocation of congregational leaders shifted in this secular age, and where are we called to go from here?

-Join in conversation and connection with PLU Faculty, fellow congregational leaders, and our Keynote Speaker: Dr. Andrew Root, the Carrie Olson Baalson professor of youth and family ministry at Luther Seminary in St. Paul, Minnesota.
+Join in conversation and connection with our Keynote Speaker: Dr. Andrew Root, the Carrie Olson Baalson professor of youth and family ministry at Luther Seminary in St. Paul, Minnesota.
 He writes and researches in areas of theology, ministry, culture, and younger generations.
-His most recent project is a three volume look at “Ministry in a Secular Age”, including “Faith Formation in a Secular Age” (2017), “The Pastor in a Secular Age” (2019), and the forthcoming “The End of Youth Ministry” (2020).
+His most recent project is a three volume look at “Ministry in a Secular Age,” including “Faith Formation in a Secular Age” (2017), “The Pastor in a Secular Age” (2019), and “The Congregation in a Secular Age” (2020).

-Scholarships are available by contacting the Director of Congregational Engagement, Kendall Jeske, at firstname.lastname@example.org
+Contact the Director of Congregational Engagement, Kendall Jeske, at email@example.com for more information!

 Registration closed Tuesday, May 29, 2018.
 For further information contact John Rosenberg at (253) 538-6185 or firstname.lastname@example.org.

 $275 – Conference and meals (housing on your own)

 $200 – Conference, housing and meals (discounted rate for retired clergy and retired lay leaders)